-Based at Greensborough Secondary College, the society offers art classes and workshops, annual art shows and camaraderie to its 100 members.
+The society offers art classes and workshops, annual art shows and camaraderie to its 100 or so members.

 Oil painting tutor and archivist Kerry Maher said the society was formed in 1970 by local artists, including Ron Reynolds, Digby Watson, Murray Pulford, and Roland and Maria Schultz.

 “It has always provided companionship between artists and like-minded people,” Maher said.

 “The society is like a family.”

 The group began meeting at a Greensborough cafe in 1972.

 But ex-Montmorency painter Mary Lanfranchi, who joined in 1977, said growing numbers prompted a move to a “ramshackle” building in Sherbourne Rd, Briar Hill.

 “It was a real old, falling-down building; that was a fun place,” Lanfranchi said.